Audi Q7 review

 Sat-nav, stereo and infotainment

 The Q7 has lots of premium kit.
 LED headlights, cruise and four-zone climate control come as standard, as do heated electric sports seats, Bluetooth, keyless go and sat-nav.
 However, Audi’s 12.3-inch Virtual Cockpit, which adds a screen in front of the driver, is an option for around £600 – it’s a hi-tech extra we’d recommend, as it allows you to see the sat-nav map in widescreen.
+It's standard on the SQ7, fortunately.

 Image 24 of 35